 The last date to file an appeal is one working day after the close of the inspection period.
-For example, if the inspection period closes on the third Monday of May, then all appeals must be filed in the clerk's office by the close of business on the third Tuesday in May.
+For example, if the inspection period closes on the third Monday of May, then all appeals must be filed in the clerk's office by the close of business on the Tuesday following the third Monday in May.